Nezruceuil/SCP-mcdp/README.md

 ## Why?
 This project is a datapack I made because I could find a lot of scp Datapack/Mod

-## Attention:
-**!!!
-It contains things that can cause aquaphobia, entomophobia, trypophobia, arachnophobia, and achluophobia.**

 ## Version:
 use version 1.21.11/.10/.09